-US stock futures waver in muted start to August
+US stock futures edge up to start the month

 Continue Reading Below

-Futures tied to the S&P 500 ticked down 0.1%.
-The benchmark index climbed 5.5% in July.
+Futures tied to the S&P 500 ticked up 0.5%, suggesting the benchmark could rise after the opening bell.
+The index climbed 5.5% in July.
 Trading volumes are expected to slide in coming weeks with the onset of the summer vacation season, leading to an increase in volatility.
-Overseas, the pan-continental Stoxx Europe 600 rose 0.4%.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE